How Much Compensation For a Broken Leg?

 The femur, tibia and fibula are all fairly robust bones existing in the upper and lower leg.
 Hairline fractures to any of these bones are often not dramatically detrimental.
-However, if you have a multiple or complex break, or the bone has been broken previously, then there can be a prolonged period of recovery.
+However, if you have a multiple or complex break, or the bone has been broken previously, your recovery is likely to be longer.

 Jefferies Solicitors has been handling broken leg compensation cases for a number of years.
 There is a strict time limit of 3 years from the date of injury when you can make your claim.
 Call us on 0800 342 3206 or make a claim online so we can start working with you to get the compensation amount you deserve.

 HOW DOES THE CLAIMS PROCESS WORK?